Rainyan/sourcemod-nt-auxvision/README.md

 * The [neotokyo.inc include](https://github.com/softashell/sourcemod-nt-include/blob/master/scripting/include/neotokyo.inc), version 1.1 or newer

 ## Config
-These cvars are recommended to be set in `cfg/sourcemod/plugin.nt_auxvision.cfg`.
+These cvars are recommended to be stored in `cfg/sourcemod/plugin.nt_auxvision.cfg`.
+This config file is automatically generated with the below default values on first run.

 The default values are balanced around 8 seconds (the duration of the assault class's thermoptic cloak).